tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: refactor Clothes => Garment
 	- TBD: sort out error when already wearing crown... ideally should be "You're already wearing"... not "not in your hand"
-	- TBD: add 'remove descript' for Creature.remove_item() on royal_crown
+	- CANCEL: add 'remove descript' for Creature.remove_item() on royal_crown
 	- CANCEL: create Garment class-specific remove() method that calls take() ??
+	- TBD: create an is_worn() method and use in take to trigger 'remove text'
+	- TBD: or possibly extend take() in Garment()
 	- TBD: auto-gen keys
 		- TBD: implement try for auto-gen key on both append and remove methods
 		- TBD: consider auto-gen keys for all verb methods (probably not)